Sperm whale: Relations with other species

 The most common natural predator of sperm whales is the orca (killer whale), but pilot whales and false killer whales sometimes harass them.
 Orcas prey on target groups of females with young, usually making an effort to extract and kill a calf.
 The females will protect their calves or an injured adult by encircling them.
-They may face inwards with their tails out (the 'marguerite formation', named after the flower).
+They may face inwards with their tails out (the "marguerite formation", named after the flower).
 The heavy and powerful tail of an adult whale is potentially capable of delivering lethal blows.
-Alternatively, they may face outwards (the 'heads-out formation').
+Alternatively, they may face outwards (the "heads-out formation").
 Other than sperm whales, southern right whales had been observed to perform similar formations.
 However, formations in non-dangerous situations have been recorded as well.
 Early whalers exploited this behaviour, attracting a whole unit by injuring one of its members.
 Such a tactic is described in Moby-Dick: "Say you strike a Forty-barrel-bull—poor devil! all his comrades quit him.
 But strike a member of the harem school, and her companions swim around her with every token of concern, sometimes lingering so near her and so long, as themselves to fall a prey."If the killer whale pod is large, its members may sometimes be able to kill adult female sperm whales and can at least injure an entire pod of sperm whales.
 Bulls have no predators, and are believed to be too large, powerful and aggressive to be threatened by killer whales.
 Solitary bulls are known to interfere and come to the aid of vulnerable groups nearby.
 However, the bull sperm whale, when accompanying pods of female sperm whales and their calves as such, may be reportedly unable to effectively dissuade killer whales from their attacks on the group, although the killer whales may end the attack sooner when a bull is present.

 At potential feeding sites, the killer whales may prevail over sperm whales even when outnumbered by the sperm whales.
 Some authors consider the killer whales "usually" behaviorally dominant over sperm whales but express that the two species are "fairly evenly matched", with the killer whales' greater aggression, more considerable biting force for their size and predatory prowess more than compensating for their smaller size.
 A 2013 study found male sperm whales changed their behavior in response to the orca sound playback by performing deep dives and reduced vocal activity.
 While several cases of orcas hunting bull sperm whales have been documented, none of these events were successful.

 Sperm whales are not known for forging bonds with other species, but it was observed that a bottlenose dolphin with a spinal deformity had been accepted into a pod of sperm whales.
 They are known to swim alongside other cetaceans such as humpback, fin, minke, pilot, and killer whales on occasion.
+Sperm whales also engage in defensive defecation.